 "I'm going to have to do more work today, aren't I?"
 Hiccup asked.
 He knew the rules for stuff around here.
 Gobber might have the heart of a sympathetic parent, but he was very strict about the few rules he had around.

 "Yep, yeah, ya vill."

-That afternoon, after delivering Astrid her newly sharpened axe which had earned him a punch on the arm for being late and a kiss for everything else, Hiccup found himself settling down on a seat in the forge between Snotlout and Tuffnut.
-Fishlegs had found a seat a few feet away from them, leaving Hiccup slouching so that Snotlout could call over to him.
+That afternoon, after delivering Astrid her newly sharpened axe which earned him a punch on the arm for being late and a kiss for everything else, Hiccup found himself settling down on a seat in the forge between Snotlout and Tuffnut.
+Fishlegs found a seat a few feet away from them, leaving Hiccup slouching so that Snotlout could call over to him.